-It’s been a while since the last VLOG.
-Sorry, but a lot has been happening.
+It’s been a while since the last VLOG because a lot has been happening.

-All work in Unity3d has been halted and the new Retro Recording Studio is being developed in Unreal.
+All work in Unity3d has been halted and the new Retro Recording Studio is being developed in Unreal Engine.

 Unity3D vs Unreal

-One of the reasons there were not many updates was the lack of time to work on this project, but another big reason is the changing of Unity as a company.
-As many of you probably heard, Unity changed their pricing structure last year which caused a big backlash from all the Unity developers.
+One reason there were not many updates was the lack of time to work on this project, but another big reason is Unity’s changing company.
+As many of you probably heard, Unity changed its pricing structure last year, which caused a big backlash from all the Unity developers.

-Because my VR studio product wasn’t available yet, and I don’t have previous applications in any store making money, I was not affected by these new plans and decisions, but it did make me think twice about using Unity.
-I’ve already felt in the last few years that the game engine was not the main focus of the company anymore.
+Because my VR studio product wasn’t available yet, and I didn’t have previous applications in any store making money, I was not affected by these new plans and decisions.
+Still, it did make me think twice about using Unity.
+I’ve already felt in the last few years that the game engine was not the company’s main focus anymore.
 Since 2017/2018 they were happier introducing new features (which sometimes were never released) than improving upon the engine and fixing long-standing issues, bugs and missing features. (dots audio, dots programming, removal of standard pipeline and upgrading everything (including sample projects) to the URP etc ).
 Add to this a money-driven CEO John Riccitelo who has no affiliation with game devs whatsoever and you got a shitty project with a shitty future.

 Although I liked working in C# and have worked in Unity since 2013 so could find my way around quite well, I still didn’t find it intuitive to work on VR projects in Unity and performance was often an issue as I had to go back in and change things around to get it more optimised.